poucotm/Log-Highlight/README.md

 #### Auto Refresh

 From v0.5.0, when the log files are updated, it automatically refreshes the bookmarks, summary output panel.
 There's some inertial delays for smooth action.

+#### Continuous Tracking

+From v0.5.2, if there are open files which already log-highlighted when sublime text restart, it will track all again.
+(ST3 only)

 #### Settings :